halillusion/VUNO/README.md

 # ABOUT VUNO

-VUNO; It is a game developed for hobby purposes with Vue.
+VUNO; It is a card game developed for hobby purposes with Vue.

 ## Credits